Security-Onion-Solutions/securityonion-docs/osquery-manager.rst

 Osquery Manager
 ===============

-Clicking this link on the SOC sidebar takes you to the Osquery manager page inside :ref:`kibana`.
+Clicking Osquery Manager link on the SOC sidebar takes you to the Osquery manager page inside :ref:`kibana`.

 More Information
 ----------------